-Banks' funding structure in 2023 remained solid and the share of local non-financial sector deposits amounted to approximately 60 per cent. of total balance sheet.
-The share of funding raised from financial sector entities has been steadily declining since the global financial crisis (8.3 per cent. in December 2023).
-The issuance of debt instruments by Polish banks is still limited (1.8 per cent. of total liabilities, excluding (i) eligible liabilities of the sector and (ii) issuances of a state bank to cover specialised needs).
-The loan-to-deposit ratio in December 2023 amounted to approximately 65 per cent.
+The banks' funding structure in 2024 remained solid and the share of local non-financial sector deposits amounted to approximately 60 per cent. of the total balance sheet.
+The downward trend in the share of funding raised from financial sector entities that began with the global financial crisis has slowed down and since December 2023 the value of the ratio has stabilised (8.3 per cent. in November 2024).
+The issuance of debt instruments by Polish banks is still limited (2.7 per cent. of total liabilities in November 2024, excluding (i) eligible liabilities of the sector, and (ii) issuances of a state bank to cover specialised needs).
+The loan-to-deposit ratio in December 2024 amounted to approximately 63 per cent.

-In 2023, banking sector experienced increasing capital surpluses above the regulatory, supervisory and resolution requirements (approximately PLN 78 billion or 7.6 per cent. of the total risk exposure amount, "TREA").
+In 2024, the banking sector experienced increasing capital surpluses above the regulatory, supervisory and resolution requirements (approximately PLN 56 billion or 5.2 per cent. of the total risk exposure amount, "TREA")6.
 This allows the banking sector to expand its lending activity and absorb costs stemming from potential negative shocks.
+Banks are also adequately equipped to meet the gradually introduced non-zero countercyclical buffer starting from September 2025.

-Capital adequacy metrics improved throughout 2023, as a result of an increase in own funds and a reduction of TREA.
-Capital endowment rose mainly due to retention of current profits and the increasing value of financial instruments measured at fair value through other comprehensive income (FVOCI).
-In September 2023, the average Total Capital Ratio stood at 20.9 per cent.
-(17.3 per cent. in September 2022) and the Tier I capital ratio at 19.1 per cent.
-The ratio of banks' TREA to total assets (so called RWA density) amounted to 42 per cent. and the leverage ratio was, on average, 8 per cent.
+Capital adequacy metrics remained stable throughout 2024, as a result of an increase in own funds and a rise of TREA driven by increased lending.
+Capital endowment rose mainly due to retention of current profits and the issuance of the new AT1 class of equity instruments introduced from Q4 2023.
+In September 2024, the average Total Capital Ratio stood at 20 per cent.
+(20.9 per cent. in September 2023) and the Tier I capital ratio at 18.6 per cent.
+The ratio of banks' TREA to total assets (so called RWA density) amounted to 43 per cent. and the leverage ratio was, on average, 8 per cent.
 The systemic resilience of the banking sector is being regularly assessed via top-down stress tests carried out by the NBP.
-The most recent results, published in December 2023, highlighted that even in the worstcase scenario, the vast majority of the examined banks would have enough capital to continue fulfilling Pillar 1 and 2 requirements.
-As far as the minimum requirement for own funds and eligible liabilities (MREL) is concerned, in 2023 banks significantly stepped up the issuance of eligible liabilities.
-Since December 2022 the value of issued eligible liabilities has almost doubled and reached approximately PLN 34 billion.
+The most recent results, published in December 2024, highlighted that even in the worst-case scenario, the vast majority of the examined banks would have enough capital to continue fulfilling Pillar 1 and 2 requirements.
+As far as the minimum requirement for own funds and eligible liabilities (MREL) is concerned, in 2024 banks significantly stepped up the issuance of eligible liabilities.
+Since September 2023 the value of issued eligible liabilities has more than doubled and reached approximately PLN 57 billion.